enanomapper/tutorials/BrowseOntology/Tutorial browsing eNM ontology.md

 BioPortal, AberOWL and Protégé.

-The eNanoMapper project is funded by the European Union's Seventh Framework Program for research, echnological development and demonstration (FP7-NMP-2013-SMALL-7) under grant agreement no. [604134](http://cordis.europa.eu/projects/604134).
+The eNanoMapper project is funded by the European Union's Seventh Framework Program for research, technological development and demonstration (FP7-NMP-2013-SMALL-7) under grant agreement no. [604134](http://cordis.europa.eu/projects/604134).